j-abed/j-abed.github.io/_posts/2025-01-06-Day 5 Good Things Jar.md

 # Day 5: Building a Good Things Jar App

 Welcome back to Day 5 of our seven-day project series!
 Today, I’m thrilled to dive into a project that’s both personal and inspiring: the **Good Things Jar App**.
-This app is rooted in a beautiful idea shared by my friend Ashley Sumner, and it’s become a project that I deeply enjoy.
+This app is rooted in a beautiful idea shared by a friend: Ashley Sumner, and it’s become a project that I enjoy working on.
 The app takes the timeless practice of gratitude journaling and gives it a digital twist.

 The idea is simple: Start the year with an empty jar and add a note each week celebrating something good that happened.
 By New Year’s Eve, you’ll have a collection of memories to reflect on and cherish.
 I’ve built a version of this in ReactJS and deployed it via Netlify—you can check it out here: [https://voluble-malasada-268018.netlify.app/](https://voluble-malasada-268018.netlify.app/).
 The GitHub repository with the code is also available: [https://github.com/j-abed/good-things-jar](https://github.com/j-abed/good-things-jar).